CLML-APEX/apex-cli/README.md

 If a password is provided, a PFX SSL certificate will also be generated for HTTPS use.

-#### Example Mount Configuration
+#### Example Docker build

-The following files will be treated as inputs of the generation

-> * ./**/`CSharp project root folder`/appsettings.template.json
-> Configuration that are going to override ./appsettings.json
-> * ./.env
-> Environments file that will be used to generate the configuration files

-The following is auto-configured if you use `apex-docker` to generate Docker:
+The following is auto-configured if you use `apex docker` to generate Docker:

 ```json
 {